 Thank you to Rail Europe for providing me with their Swiss Travel Pass!
-I am truly grateful for the experience and as always, all opinions expressed in my posts are my own!
+As always, all opinions are my own.
 This post contains affiliate links.
 At no additional cost to you, I may earn a small commission if you make a purchase through these links.
 You can see my full disclosure policy here.

 If you are visiting Lucerne, then a trip to Mount Pilatus is a must!
 Composed of many peaks, its tallest, Tomlishorn, stands at 6,982 feet (2,128 m).
 The views from the top are absolutely gorgeous and exactly what you would picture when you think of mountains in Switzerland!
 Make a day trip out of this, have lunch at the top and take the world’s steepest cogwheel train to go up or down!
 Here is my Visitor’s Guide to Mount Pilatus!